+While there’s a lot of website builders out there (such as Jimdo (opens in new tab), Fasthosts (opens in new tab), and SimpleSite (opens in new tab)), not many offer advanced web store features.
 Once your website is up and running, the Dashboard begins to fill with handy stats and details on every aspect of the business.
 There's basic visitor and unique visitor figures, traffic sources, the number of recent online visitors and active support carts, and details on pending orders, abandoned carts and more.

 You can also browse historic charts of visits, sales, orders and net profits, as well as measure your current performance against forecasts.
 A convenient Demo Mode populates all these charts and graphs with sample data, allowing you to see how these analytics work before you sign up.